 Where are medical mistakes likely to take place?

 Any type of medical professional can make a medical mistake.
 The most common places of negligence are:

-How much can I claim for a medical mistake?
+How much negligence compensation can I claim?

 Every case of medical negligence is different, and the final amount of compensation awarded will be based on the severity of the injury and the affect the injury has had on your life.
 Additionally, you’ll also be able to claim for any lost earnings, any long-term care, and any necessary to maximise the chance of recovery and independent living.